RobotsAndAryan/Robotics_Challenge_Team13/README.md

 **Team Number:** 13
 **Board ID:** Kayubo

 Welcome to our Term 3 robotics project repository!
-This codebase contains the Release Candidate firmware for the Trial #2 Checklist.
+This codebase contains our final firmware for the Trial #2 Checklist.

-Our robot utilizes a **Hybrid Automaton Control Architecture**.
-Because the arena features symmetrical intersections that are perceptually identical to the IR sensors, we moved away from pure reactive "random walk" behaviors.
-Instead, the Finite State Machine (FSM) uses topological node counting (`base_seq` and `arenaTagCount`) to maintain spatial awareness.
-This allows for deterministic routing, targeted dead-reckoning fallbacks, and precision robotic rescue without the overhead of heavy SLAM algorithms.
+For our navigation strategy, we quickly realized that just wandering around until the sensors hit a line wasn't going to work.
+The arena intersections all look exactly the same to the IR array.
+Instead, our robot uses a Finite State Machine (FSM) that counts the RFID tags and junctions as it passes them (`base_seq` and `arenaTagCount`).
+By keeping track of these "nodes", the robot basically knows its coordinates on the map and knows exactly when to turn or switch to dead-reckoning.

 ---

 ## 📂 Repository Structure
-To comply with the Arduino IDE compiler constraints and maintain a modular architecture, our repository is structured as follows:
+We separated our code into different files to keep the main loop clean and make it easier to debug specific parts of the hardware:

-* `Robotics_Challenge_Team13.ino` - The master loop.
-It handles the network heartbeat, the Subsumption safety overrides, and the Topological FSM.
+* `Robotics_Challenge_Team13.ino` - The main loop.
+It checks the network, handles the safety kill switches, and runs the main FSM.
-* `config.h` - Contains global variables, pin definitions, and PID/Motor limits.
+* `config.h` - All our global variables, pin numbers, and PID/Motor speed limits.
-* `motion.cpp / .h` - Handles raw motor outputs, PWM voltage clamping, and IMU-stabilized dead-reckoning.
+* `motion.cpp / .h` - Handles the motor drivers, PWM voltage limits, and our IMU-assisted driving so it drives straight when off the line.
-* `sensors.cpp / .h` - Manages I2C polling for the ToF matrix and IMU pitch calculations.
+* `sensors.cpp / .h` - Reads the ToF sensor matrix and gets the pitch angle from the IMU.
-* `nav.cpp / .h` - Houses the center-of-mass IR line follower and the PD wall follower.
+* `nav.cpp / .h` - Holds the PID line follower logic and the wall-following code.
-* `secrets.h` - (Not tracked in git) Contains WiFi and MQTT credentials.
+* `secrets.h` - (Not tracked in git) Contains our WiFi SSID/Passwords and MQTT IPs.
-* `/docs` - Contains extended testing logs and offline hardware schematics.
+* `/docs` - Extra testing notes and offline hardware diagrams.
-* `/tests` - Contains isolated hardware validation scripts (e.g., RFID and ToF unit tests) used during initial development.
+* `/tests` - Old scripts we used to unit-test the RFID and ToF sensors by themselves before integrating them.

 ---

 ## 🛠️ Required Libraries & Hardware Setup
-To compile this code, the following libraries are required:
+You'll need these libraries installed to compile our code:
 * `Motoron` (Pololu Motoron M3S550 Shield) -> **I2C1**
 * `Adafruit MPU6050` (IMU) -> **I2C1**
 * `SparkFun VL53L5CX` (Time of Flight Imager) -> **I2C2**
 * `MFRC522_I2C` (RFID Scanner) -> **I2C0**
-* `Servo` (Standard Arduino Servo library) -> **PWM**
+* `Servo` -> **PWM**
-* `MiniMessenger` (Course-provided MQTT wrapper) -> **ESP32 WiFi Module**
+* `MiniMessenger` -> **ESP32 WiFi Module**

 ### Hardware Wiring & Power Notes
-* **Power:** We are running a 10.9V battery.
-To power the Arduino Giga R1 directly and prevent sensor brownouts, we created a solder bridge between the `VM` and `AVIN` pins on the Motoron shield.
+* **Power:** We are using a 10.9V battery.
+To power the Arduino Giga R1 directly so the sensors don't lose power, we soldered a bridge between the `VM` and `AVIN` pins on the Motoron shield.
-* **Voltage Clamping:** Our N20 motors are rated for 6~7V.
-The `setMotors()` function mathematically clamps the PWM output to a maximum of 440 (~6V) for flat base navigation, and 514 (~7V) when extra torque is needed to scale the ramp incline.
+* **Voltage Limits:** Our N20 motors are only rated for 6~7V.
+In `main.ino`, we cap the PWM at `440` (~6V) for normal driving, and bump it up to `514` (~7V) just for the ramp climb so we have enough torque.

 ---

-## 🚀 Execution Instructions
+## 🚀 How to Run It

-1. Clone this repository to your local machine.
+1. Clone this repo.
-2. Create a `secrets.h` file in the same directory as the `.ino` and define your WiFi/MQTT macros.
+2. Create a `secrets.h` file next to the `.ino` file and put in your WiFi and MQTT credentials.
-3. Open `Robotics_Challenge_Team13.ino` in the Arduino IDE (Board: Arduino Giga R1 WiFi).
+3. Open `Robotics_Challenge_Team13.ino` in the Arduino IDE (Board: Arduino Giga R1 WiFi) and upload it.
-4. Compile and upload.
-5. **IMU Calibration:** **DO NOT TOUCH THE ROBOT FOR 3 SECONDS AFTER BOOT.** The MPU6050 averages 200 stationary samples to zero the Z-axis gyro bias.
-Moving it will ruin the dead-reckoning math.
+4. **IMU Calibration:** **DO NOT TOUCH THE ROBOT FOR 3 SECONDS AFTER TURNING IT ON.** The MPU6050 takes 200 samples to figure out its zero-bias.
+If you bump it, the dead-reckoning will curve.
-6. **Task Execution Modes:**
+5. **Running the Tasks:**
-   * **Tasks 1-6 (Base to Arena):** Power the robot normally.
-Press the button on `Pin 2` to toggle `physical_enable` to `true`.
+   * **Tasks 1-6 (Base to Arena):** Turn it on normally.
+It starts in safe mode.
+Press the button on `Pin 2` to arm the motors.
-   * **Tasks 7 & 8 (Rescue/Obstacle):** Hold down the **Revival Button (Pin 46)** while powering on the board.
-The FSM skips the base sequence and drops directly into `STATE_REVIVE_TARGET`.
+   * **Tasks 7 & 8 (Rescue/Obstacle):** Hold down the **Revival Button (Pin 46)** while you power on the board.
+The code skips the whole base sequence and goes straight into the rescue mode.

 ---

 ## 🗺️ System Diagrams & Flowcharts

 ### 1. Software & Hardware Architecture
-The system strictly separates hardware polling, network communication, and kinetic actuation.
-The main loop acts as the central orchestrator, executing the active FSM state and dispatching output vectors to the Motoron controller.
+We tried to keep the hardware reading separate from the motor writing.
+The sensors feed data to the control algorithms, which figure out the errors and send them to the FSM.
+The FSM then tells the motors what to do.

 ```mermaid
 graph TD